What Is a Bachelor's Degree? The Essential Facts You Need to Know

 1. More employment opportunities

 With a bachelor's degree, jobs in many areas become more available to you.
-According to the Bureau of Labor Statistics, 21 percent of all occupations require a bachelor's degree for entry-level positions.
-What's more, jobs requiring a bachelor's degree are projected to grow by 10 percent between 2016 and 2026, whereas occupations requiring only a high school diploma are expected to see a growth rate of just five percent over the same time period.4
+According to the Bureau of Labor Statistics (BLS), 21 percent of all occupations require a bachelor's degree for entry-level positions.
+What's more, jobs requiring a bachelor's degree are projected to grow by 10 percent between 2016 and 2026, whereas occupations requiring only a high school diploma are expected to see a growth rate of just five percent over the same time period.

 2. Higher earning potential

 Getting a bachelor's degree can help you make more money.
-In 2018, the median weekly earnings for a worker with a bachelor's degree were $1,198.
-That's significantly more than the $862 for someone with an associate degree and $730 for a worker with only a high school diploma.5 In fact, one study found that, overall, having a bachelor's degree boosts lifetime earnings by 43 percent for men and 51 percent for women (compared to only having a high school diploma).6
+Employment projections from the BLS show that in 2018, the median weekly earnings for a worker with a bachelor's degree were $1,198.
+That's significantly more than the $862 for someone with an associate degree and $730 for a worker with only a high school diploma.
+In fact, one study found that, overall, having a bachelor's degree boosts lifetime earnings by 43 percent for men and 51 percent for women (compared to only having a high school diploma).

 3. Greater job satisfaction